 While for-profit businesses may participate as project partners, the primary applicant receiving grant funds from the Kendall Foundation must be a nonprofit organization, government entity, or municipality.

-Impactful: The project will lead to increasing the use of regionally-produced food in K-12 public schools/districts or college/university dining programs in New England.
+Impactful: The project will lead to increasing the use of regionally-produced food in K-12 schools, districts, college/university dining programs, or other educational institutions in New England.
 It is clear what difference this project will make in the local/regional institutional supply chain and who will benefit as a result.

 Collaborative: Funding would be used to further relationships with institutional food procurement/supply chain partner(s), ultimately providing regional food to at least one identified educational institution.